B2B Pricing Strategy & Customer Value

 What does a typical pricing and packaging engagement include—and what outcomes should we expect?

-Most engagements include a structured deep dive across three pillars—costs, customers, and competition—and then translate insights into a GTM-ready monetization plan.
+Most engagements include a structured deep dive across three pillars—costs, customers, and competition—and how that relates to your differentiated solution, then translate insights into a GTM-ready monetization plan.
 Typical components include:

 • Segment and use-case definition (who it’s for and why they buy)